tsunami643/blogdraft/_posts/2022-10-06-ti11-team-guide.md

 </table>
 <hr style="margin: 0.5em 0;">

-**How did this roster happen?** As intimidating as this roster looks, it hasn't been all sunflowers and rainbows for the two time reigning TI champs.
-After TI9, ana peaced out for another season and Jerax just straight up retired.
-Even Ceb intended to step down from active play and OG signed MidOne, Saksa, and Sumail to fill the empty shoes.

-Then COVID happened and Sumail vanished from competitive Dota for nearly an entire year.
-But see, I told you he'd be back in the third act.
+**How did this roster happen?** In a parallel universe, you _know_ how this roster happened.
+You know, because they showed up to TI10 .
+Instead, they lost in a 5 game series against OG in the WEU quals.
+But by golly they persevered.

 **How was their DPC year?** 1212 points